knative/docs/docs/help/contributor/style-guide/documenting-code.md

     Where `<revision-name>` is the desired name of your revision

-## CLI Input and Output
+## CLI input and output
-### CLI Input
+### CLI input
-> Be sure to specify the language your code is in, bash for any CLI commands.
+> Be sure to specify the language your code is in.

+> Specify bash for any CLI commands.

 === ":white_check_mark: Correct"
     ```go